-(Publications since Dr. Bryant joined BU in October 2012)
+(Publications and preprints from the Bryant Lab or co-authored by members of the Bryant Lab since Dr. Bryant joined BU in October 2012)

 Goldberg LR, Kirkpatrick SL, Yazdani N, Luttik KP, Lacki OA, Babbs RK, Jenkins DF, Johnson WE, Bryant CD (2017).
 Casein kinase 1-epsilon deletion increases mu opioid receptor-dependent behaviors and binge eating.
 Accepted, Genes, Brain and Behavior